spiral/docs/docs/en/security/authentication.md

 ### Token Storage Provider

-The `Spiral\Auth\TokenStorageProvider` is a convenient way to manage token storages for authentication purposes.
+Token storage provider is a convenient way to manage token storages for authentication purposes.
 It allows you to define multiple token storages.

 ### Usage

-To use the `TokenStorageProvider`, you will need to include the `HttpAuthBootloader` in your Bootloader and add your token storage using the `addTokenStorage` method.
+To use the token storage provider, you will need to include the `HttpAuthBootloader` in your Bootloader and add your token storage using the `addTokenStorage` method.

 Here is an example of how to set this up:
 ```php